Gospel Broadcasting Network: Featured programs

-All of GBN's programming is based on Churches of Christ doctrine, and is produced by local Church of Christ congregations in the United States.
+All of GBN's programming is based on the Bible only, and is produced by local Church of Christ congregations in the United States.

 GBN produces a call-in program entitled "GBNLive" hosted by Mike Hixson.
 It airs on a weekly basis February through May, and during September and October each night at 6PM Eastern and 7PM Central.
 Joining Hixson on the program are two guests, who are qualified to deal with the subject of that particular episode.
 Viewers can ask their questions via email, telephone call or through Facebook.

 GBN is home to the syndicated TV program Preaching the Gospel.
 James Watkins was the original host, and Cliff Goodwin has assumed the role after Watkins' retirement.
 Preaching the Gospel airs on the Christian Television Network (CTN) on Sunday mornings.

 Counterpoint is a GBN program that is also syndicated on the Christian Television Network (CTN) and eight local television stations.
 This program features BJ Clarke and Mike Hixson discussing a Bible subject in a conversational setting.

 In Search of the Lord's Way, one of the most widely distributed religious programs in the US (and the largest among churches of Christ), also broadcasts on GBN.
 Originally created by Mack Lyon (died 2015), Phil Sanders currently serves as the host of this program, for which the Edmond Church of Christ serves as the sponsoring church.

 Good News Today began as the flagship program of the Gospel Broadcasting Network.
 It is a magazine-format program that originally aired segments of other GBN programming and was syndicated on other TV networks.
 Good News Today continues its format while airing original content in its segments.
 The work is now overseen by the elders of the Dunlap church of Christ in Dunlap, TN.

 The live-action children's program Digger Doug's Underground is the most notable of GBN's children's programs; it is based on the characters from the children's magazine Discovery which is produced by Apologetics Press, an Alabama-based publishing house affiliated with Churches of Christ.

 On Sunday mornings, GBN airs "On the Lord's Day", which are pre-recorded worship services from various congregations around the country.
 This program allows viewers to experience the worship services of Churches of Christ and provides a valuable service for shut-ins throughout the country.